perfsonar/psconfig-web/README.md

 You should now be able to access MCA by accessing your host on your browser on the host.
 You should be prompted to the login page.
 You should signup / confirm your email address, then define host gruops / testspecs, and construct new meshconfig using those test entries.

-To update MCA containers to the latest version, do `docker pull` the container you are trying to update and rerun the same `docker run ...` command used to start it.
+To update MCA containers to the latest version, do `docker pull` the container you are trying to update and rerun the same `docker run ...` command you used to start it.

 ### Firewall